remix-cookbook/remix-cookbook.com/README.md

 2. `web/` contains the Remix project with deploy configurations for [Netlify](https://netlify.com).

 Each of the folders contains its own README.md with installation instructions.

+## Installation

+It is necessary to install each project separately.
+Please refer to each's projects README.md to understand what is required to properly run them.